finbox-in/documentation/docs/device-connect/android.md

 :::

-## :iphone: Handling Background Restrictions on Specific Devices
+## Handling Background Restrictions on Specific Devices

 To ensure continuous background syncing—even on devices with aggressive battery optimizations—the SDK supports a silent wake-up mechanism using Firebase Cloud Messaging (FCM).
 When background sync is disrupted (e.g., due to the app being killed or restricted by the OS), FinBox servers send a silent FCM push to wake up the app.
 These notifications are invisible to the user and are used solely to reinitialize the SDK’s sync processes in the background.